helm/helm-2to3/README.md

 $ helm 2to3 cleanup
 ```

-**Warning:** The `cleanup` command will remove the Helm v2 Configuration, Release Data and Tiller Deployment.
+**Warning:** The full `cleanup`  command will remove the Helm v2 Configuration, Release Data and Tiller Deployment.
 It cleans up all releases managed by Helm v2.
 It will not be possible to restore them if you haven't made a backup of the releases.
 Helm v2 will not be usable afterwards.
-Cleanup should only be run once all migration (clusters and Tiller instances) for a Helm v2 client instance is complete.
+Full cleanup  should only be run once all migration (clusters and Tiller instances) for a Helm v2 client instance is complete.
+Helm v2 may also become unusable depending on cleanup of individual parts.

 ## Troubleshooting